jai-x/hues/README.md

       to indicate this image is part of an animated set
       * NOTE: Support to handle this element and animated images is currently not implemented

+## license and copyright

+The source code for this software is licensed under the MIT license.
+See `LICENSE.txt` file in this repo for more information.

+The file `hues.Game.Tests/Resources/Tracks/sample.mp3` is copyright of Kevin MacLeod and is licensed under the Creative Commons Attribution License 4.0.

+The following files are copyright of The 0x40 Hues Team:
+- `hues.Game.Tests/Resources/Respacks/DefaultImages.zip`
+- `hues.Game.Tests/Resources/Respacks/DefaultsHQ.zip`